Content from Introduction

 Benefits of VMs

-• Helps with distributing and managing applications by including all needed dependencies and configurations.
+• Help with distributing and managing applications by including all needed dependencies and configurations.

-• Increases security by isolating applications from each other.
+• Increase security by isolating applications from each other.

-• Maximizes the use of physical hardware resources by running multiple isolated operating systems at the same time.
+• Maximize the use of physical hardware resources by running multiple isolated operating systems at the same time.

 What are containers and what do they do?